Elaboration likelihood model: In mental health counseling

-The more credible a counselor is perceived to be, the more likely that counseling clients are to perceive the counselor’s advice as impactful.
+The more credible a counselor is perceived to be, the more likely that counseling clients are to perceive the counselor's advice as impactful.
 However, counselor credibility is strongly mediated by the degree to which the client understands the information conveyed by the counselor.
 Therefore, it is extremely important that counseling clients feel that they understand their counselor.
 The use of metaphor is helpful for this.
 Metaphors require a deeper level of elaboration, thereby engaging the central route of processing.
 Kendall (2010) suggests using metaphor in counseling as a valid method towards helping clients understand the message/psychological knowledge conveyed by the client.
 When the client hears a metaphor that resonates with them, they are far more likely to trust and build positive rapport with the counselor.

+There is a lot of digital health related content on the internet, in particular during the COVID-19 pandemic.
+There was a study conducted that examined how website designs and content influences users’ attitudes and engagement with health information during the COVID-19 pandemic.
+The study suggests that if the site is easy to navigate and connects socially, it will be predicted to have positive effects, and argument quality does not appear to have a significant impact.
+Also, prior knowledge significantly boosts involvement.
+Issue involvement strongly predicts attitude.
+Designers of websites should prioritize ease of navigation on the websites as emotional and social cues are more persuasive than factual content here.
+Using strong peripheral cues can override weak arguments with positive feelings toward the ease of access to the information.

 In Organizations

 Li has expanded the theoretical frame of the ELM and applied it to information system acceptance.
 Li conducted a research on persuasive tactics for managers who needed to persuade staff to adopt new information systems within firms by integrating the ELM, social influence theory (It studies how a person is influenced by others in a network to conform to a community, and there are two types of social influences: informational and normative influences), and affective and cognition responses (or emotional responses and rational responses).
 Li's experiment suggested that: 1) managers should tailor their persuasive strategies according to various elaboration abilities of staff.
 For staff who have higher levels of elaboration likelihood, managers should emphasize benefits and values of new systems; For staff who have lower levels of elaboration likelihood, managers should provide expertise and credible sources; 2) Commonly speaking, providing strong arguments is more effective than relying on credibility; 3) Since normative influences lead to more affective responses and informational influences lead to more cognition responses, managers should implement different strategies to provoke staff's reaction, while 4) cognition responses are more important than affective responses when accepting a new system.